 BitMEX offers an Inverse Perpetual Contract on Bitcoin against USD.
 The XBTUSD Perpetual Contract allows traders to get exposure to the future value of the Bitcoin / USD (XBT/USD) exchange rate.

 You can trade Bitcoin (XBT) on BitMEX through an innovative type of contract called a Perpetual Contract which is aimed at replicating the underlying spot market but with enhanced leverage.
-This product does not have an expiry date and is able to closely track the underlying reference Price Index through various mechanisms, the main of which is known as the Funding Rate.
+This product does not have an expiry date (subject to the Early Settlement) and is able to closely track the underlying reference Price Index through various mechanisms, the main of which is known as the Funding Rate.

 To view the current rates and calculations to determine the current Funding, please see the Funding Calculations in the XBTUSD Contract Specifications and more generally in the Perpetual Contracts Guide.